chrissyhroberts/XLSFormLab/README.md

 * Launch the correct electronic data collection form for the next study activity.
 * Rather than being implemented as independent applications, these become reusable ResearchOS Methods that can be combined into larger workflows.

-ResearchOS is guided by Architecture Standard 1.00 (AS1.00), which separates knowledge, execution, presentation and device interaction into independent architectural layers.
-This allows methods to remain reusable while supporting different user interfaces, devices and future runtime environments.

-See `docs/Architecture.md` for the overall architecture vision.

-This roadmap describes the planned direction of the platform rather than a fixed release schedule.
-Priorities may evolve as the architecture matures and new research use cases emerge.

 ## Purpose

 ResearchOS is an open platform for building reusable, device-independent research methods.
 The project is guided by Architecture Standard 1.00 (AS1.00), which separates knowledge, execution, presentation and device interaction into independent architectural layers.

+See `docs/Architecture.md` for the overall architecture vision.

 This roadmap describes the planned direction of the platform rather than a fixed release schedule.
 Priorities may evolve as the architecture matures and new research use cases emerge.